 (5) Brain Disorders

-A lot of patients suffering with ADHD are often nutrient deficient (particularly in fatty acids and Vitamin A) and once those deficiencies are addressed, the patients significantly improve according to Dr. Mark Hyman in his book, The UltraMind Solution.
+A lot of patients managing ADHD are often nutrient deficient (particularly in fatty acids and Vitamin A), and once those deficiencies are addressed, the patients significantly improve, according to Dr. Mark Hyman in his book, The UltraMind Solution.

 The mothers unaware of whether or not their child had celiac disease had reported that their children experienced a greater level of anxiety, depression, aggression, and sleep problems than the mothers who knew their child’s diagnosis or the mothers of children without celiac disease